picocms/picocms.github.io/README.md

 Contact
 -------

 Pico was made by [Gilbert Pellegrom](http://gilbert.pellegrom.me/) and is maintained by [The Pico Community](https://github.com/picocms/Pico/graphs/contributors).
-The best way to contact us is by joining us on [#picocms on Freenode IRC](https://webchat.freenode.net/?channels=%23picocms) or by creating a new [Issue](https://github.com/picocms/Pico/issues/new) on [GitHub](https://github.com/picocms/Pico).
+The best way to contact us is by joining us on [#picocms on Libera.Chat](https://web.libera.chat/#picocms) or by creating a new [Issue](https://github.com/picocms/Pico/issues/new) on [GitHub](https://github.com/picocms/Pico).